minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - SSL refers to Secure Sockets Layer, used to encrypt connections
-- TLS refers to Transport Layer Security, which is a newer version
+- **TLS** refers to Transport Layer Security, which is a newer version
-- Nowadays, TLS certificates are mainly used,
+- Nowadays, **TLS certificates are mainly used**, but people still refer as SSL